Sidy Cissoko: Early life

-Cissoko's father, Yaya (or Yakia), was a basketball player who represented Senegal at the 1980 Summer Olympics in Moscow.
+Cissoko was born on 2 April 2004 in Saint-Maurice, France.
+His father, Yaya (or Yakia), was a basketball player who represented Senegal at the 1980 Summer Olympics in Moscow.
 Growing up in France, Sidy played basketball from a young age and looked up to Kyrie Irving, seeing as he was shorter than the rest of his teammates at the time.
 He reached the under-15 level with CTC Center Essonne.

 In 2017, at 13 years of age, Cissoko moved to Spain and joined the youth ranks of Baskonia.
 In 2020–21, Cissoko played with the Baskonia reserves in the fourth-tier Liga EBA and averaged a team-leading 17.4 points per game.
 He also led the Baskonia junior (under-18) team to a fourth-place finish in the junior national championship while leading the competition in points and assists.

 Professional career

 Cissoko was called up to the Baskonia first team ahead of the 2021–22 ACB season.
 On September 26, 2021, Cissoko made his senior debut for Baskonia at the age of 17, playing 28 seconds in a 72–61 loss to Joventut Badalona.
 This allowed Baskonia to retain his European rights.

 A few days after his debut, Cissoko was loaned out to Baskonia's satellite club, Iraurgi SB, in the second-tier LEB Oro.
 He averaged 10.8 points, 3.0 rebounds and 2.4 assists in 32 games played.
 Cissoko trained with the Baskonia first team as well; he later said he learned a lot from watching Wade Baldwin IV.

 Cissoko was invited to play in the 2022 Nike Hoop Summit in Portland, Oregon, recording three points, seven rebounds, four assists and three steals in 23 minutes for the World Team in a 102–80 loss to Team USA.